tsryo/commons/README.md

 # commons
-Common sources between all repos
+Utility package for all R projects